 - Consider including a flyer in mailers you plan to send out, such as printed newsletters, seasonal announcements, and event invitations.

 - Print additional flyers and hang them in places that cannot accommodate the larger poster, such as on the restroom mirrors and stall doors, and bulletin boards.

 - Make rack cards available anywhere employees or members of the community you serve pick up information about your organization/business.

-- Be sure to include rack cards in any display area that offers members of the public information about community events, health and wellness, or other Delaware news.
+- Be sure to include rack cards in any display area that offers members of the public information about community events, health and wellness, or other news.

 - Place palm cards on table tops and seats where customers/clients gather and meet.

 - Hand palm cards out at the exits and entrances of events and meetings.

 - Share the coaster file with your print vendor or collateral designer.

 - Display stacks of costers in high-traffic areas such as entry tables, ordering counters, etc.

 - Set individual coasters out as part of place settings at table and counters; replace coasters regularly.